rsmmr/hilti/hilti/doc/internals/interfacing.rst

 describing how parameters and results are passed between caller and callee):
 ~~C and ~~C_HILTI.

-The ~~C convention performs a standard C call according to the target system's ABI, and the parameters given by the caller correspond directly to those received by the callee (only subject to the type mappings described above).
+The ~~C convention performs a standard C call according to the target system's ABI; the parameters given by the caller correspond directly to those received by the callee (only subject to the type mappings described above); and the name of the function is left unmodified.
 The ~~C calling convention therefore allows to call arbitrary C functions from external libraries or other object files.
 It is also the more efficient calling convention of the two assuming it provides the functionality required.
 However, the ~~C convention does not support any HILTI-specific features that don't a direct equivalent in C. In particular, ~~C functions cannot raise exceptions, receive parameters of type ~~Any, or receive tuple parameters.

 The ~~C_HILTI calling conventions also use the target's ABI to *implement* the function call, it however modifies the parameters